Outer symplectic billiards: Outer symplectic billiard correspondence for Lagrangian submanifolds

 The expression $D$ is the discriminant of the cubic polynomial $az^3+bz^2+cz+d$, hence $D=0$ if and only if this polynomial has a multiple root.
 Accordingly, the cubic form $F(x,y)=ax^3+bx^2y+cxy^2+dy^3$ is a product of three linear forms, and $D=0$ if and only if $F$ can be written as $F=f^2 g$, where $f$ and $g$ are linear forms.

-In the proof of Propostion \ref{prop:ruled_means_nabla_F_w_w_0}, we dealt with non-zero solutions of the equation $\nabla^2F (w) w =0$, where $w=(x,y)$.
+In the proof of Proposition \ref{prop:ruled_means_nabla_F_w_w_0}, we dealt with non-zero solutions of the equation $\nabla^2F (w) w =0$, where $w=(x,y)$.
 Recall that $F$ is a cubic form, and its partial derivatives are quadratic forms.
 By Euler's formula,

 Hence, the system of equations $\nabla^2F(x,y)(x,y)=0$ is equivalent to $F_x(x,y)=F_y(x,y)=0$.

 Now, if $F=f^2g$, then $F_x(x,y)=F_y(x,y)=0$ for all $(x,y)$ such that $f(x,y)=0$, i.e., on the line $\{f=0\}$.
 On the other hand, if $F=fgh$ with non-proportional linear factors, then the vector equation $\nabla F(x,y)=0$ has only the trivial solution $(x,y)=(0,0)$.
 Indeed, in the latter case, a linear change of variables makes it possible to assume that